ariaamadeus/yolact/README.md

        ██║   ╚██████╔╝███████╗██║  ██║╚██████╗   ██║
        ╚═╝    ╚═════╝ ╚══════╝╚═╝  ╚═╝ ╚═════╝   ╚═╝
 ```
+Modified for personal use.
+Thankyou for Daniel Bolya cs. ~ Aria

 A simple, fully convolutional model for real-time instance segmentation.
 This is the code for our papers:
  - [YOLACT: Real-time Instance Segmentation](https://arxiv.org/abs/1904.02689)
  - [YOLACT++: Better Real-time Instance Segmentation](https://arxiv.org/abs/1912.06218)